Particular/NServiceBus.Persistence.CosmosDB/README.md

 Once a Cosmos DB account is setup, you can use the [Azure Cosmos explorer](https://docs.microsoft.com/en-us/azure/cosmos-db/data-explorer) to create a Database named `CosmosDBPersistence` which is required by the test projects.

 To use the created Cosmos DB Account, set an environment variable named `CosmosDBPersistence_ConnectionString` with [a Cosmos DB connection string](https://docs.microsoft.com/en-us/azure/cosmos-db/secure-access-to-data) for your Account.

-#### Testing AzureStorageSagaExporter

-The `NServiceBus.Persistence.CosmosDB.AzureStorageSagaExporter.AcceptanceTests` project requires access to Azure Table Storage for tests to pass.

-We recommend [creating an Azure Storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).
-While deprecated, the tests will use the [Azure Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator) with no further configuration.

-To use a created Azure Storage Account, set an environment variable named `AzureStoragePersistence_ConnectionString` with [a connection string](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal) for your Storage Account.